hkust-vgd/sese/README.md

 * Please open new issue tickets on Github for questions and bug reports.
 Thanks!

+# Loading Kinect v2 scenes
+By default, this program will attempt to look for `asus.ini` in the scene data folder.
+If this is not found, it will attempt to find `kinect2.ini`.
+When both files are not available, the program fallbacks to loading `ini/asus.ini` which is the default intrinsic parameters included with this program.

+Therefore, to load Kinect v2 scene, in the scene data folder, make sure that `kinect2.ini` is available.
+The structure of this file should be similar to `ini/asus.ini`, with image sizes set to resolution of Kinect v2.
+For current Kinect v2 scenes, we downsample all color images to the depth map resolution, which is to 512x424.

 # License

 Our annotation tool adopts various open-source projects including